-Written inquiries to the Global Data Protection Officer may be addressed to:
+Written inquiries to the Data Protection Officer may be addressed to:

 Global Data Protection Officer

 If you have an unresolved privacy or data use concern that you believe we have not addressed satisfactorily, please contact our U.S.-based third-party dispute resolution provider (free of charge) at https://feedback-form.truste.com/watchdog/request.
-Under certain conditions, specified on the Privacy Shield website, you may invoke binding arbitration when other dispute resolution procedures have been exhausted.
+Under certain conditions, you may invoke binding arbitration when other dispute resolution procedures have been exhausted.
 You also have the right to file a complaint with a competent data protection authority if you are a resident of a European Union member state.